 “I became aware, during the film, that a majority of the major characters were played by African-Americans.
 Neo and Trinity are white, and so is Agent Smith, but consider Morpheus; his superior Commander Lock (Harry Lennix); the beautiful and deadly Niobe (Jada Pinkett Smith), who once loved Morpheus and now is with Lock, although she explains enigmatically that some things never change; the programmer Link (Harold Perrineau); Link’s wife, Zee (Nona Gaye), who has the obligatory scene where she complains he’s away from home too much, and the Oracle (the late Gloria Foster, very portentous).
 From what we can see of the extras, the population of Zion is largely black.”~ Roger Ebert

-Once I came down from the euphoric high established by the mind-blowing digital wizardry of The Matrix and its sequels (and this I give complete credit to the spectacular vision and skills of the Wachowskis) I became uncomfortably aware of what I felt were metaphors for the unique and paradoxical circumstances of the ‘black church’.
+Once I came down from the euphoric high established by the mind-blowing digital wizardry of The Matrix and its sequels (and this I give complete credit to the spectacular vision and skills of the Wachowskis) I became uncomfortably aware of what I felt were metaphors for the unique and paradoxical circumstances of the ‘black church’ in America.
 You must have sensed it too; so many prominent black actors in lead roles [black pastors], and the predominantly brown-skinned extras [the black congregation] residing in Zion [the Promised Land], putting their salvation in the hands of a white male saviour who they literally worshipped as ‘The One’ [Jesus Christ].
 That’s a whole lotta black referencing coming from two white dudes from Illinois who are adamant about not speaking on their interpretation of the extremely popular movie franchise.
 I’m just sayin’…

 Due to her making such wild claims for years in public, Stewart has exposed herself to the possibility of libel, copyright infringement, and defamation of character retorts from the defendants in her case, yet this strangely has not occurred.
 It would undoubtedly silence her permanently upon threat of imprisonment and heavy fines.
 Warner Brothers Entertainment and/or any and/or all of the defendants could achieve this with the least amount of effort on their part, so why haven’t they done so?
 Why hasn’t anyone who had anything to do with both franchises publicly deny Ms. Stewart’s claim?
 And again, why would they allow Sophia to sell her books on Amazon using images of The Matrix and Terminator without demanding she “cease and desist?”